Basic Shell Usage - Interactive Python Console in Django

-The Django shell is a tool that we have available to test the Django project, in other words, it allows us to interact with the application using commands, it is an extremely useful tool when we want to test connections to the database using models, we can query the data structure returned from a query or similar from the command line without needing us to implement test views/controllers to do these types of checks.
+The Django shell is a tool that we have available to test the Django project, just as we have with the session, in other words, it allows us to interact with the application using commands, it is an extremely useful tool when we want to test connections to the database using models, we can query the data structure returned from a query or similar from the command line without needing us to implement test views/controllers to do these types of checks.

 This tool is available from the Django CLI using the following command: